-Miami-Dade County, hereinafter referred to as the County, as represented by the Miami-Dade County Public Housing and Community Development (PHCD) Department is soliciting Proposals from prequalified developers who have demonstrated the experience and capacity of obtaining funding, constructing, maintaining, and operating multifamily housing for the redevelopment of three different Project Sites:
+Miami-Dade County, hereinafter referred to as the County, as represented by the Miami-Dade County Public Housing and Community Development (PHCD) Department is soliciting Proposals from local landowners and developers who have demonstrated experience and capacity with regards to obtaining funding, constructing, maintaining, and operating multifamily housing required for the redevelopment of the sites referenced below.
+Rental Assistance Demonstration (RAD) units will be part of this development, inclusive of Faircloth-to-RAD conversions.
+At least 100 RAD units should be included in the proposed developments.
+The exact number of RAD units may be subject to modification with the Selected Proposer.